-PEKA, WHICH STANDS FOR 'PELUANG KEDUA ANDA', PROVIDES UPSKILLING AND EMPLOYMENT OPPORTUNITIES FOR SELECTED OFFENDERS WHO ARE NEARING THE END OF THEIR PRISON SENTENCE AND ARE PLACED AT THE INMATE REINTEGRATION CENTRES THROUGHOUT THE COUNTRY poverty by providing incomegenerating opportunities for the ODS, who face discrimination and stigma in risk of them re-offending and ending up back in prison, due to their inability to secure gainful employment.
+PEKA, WHICH STANDS FOR 'PELUANG KEDUA ANDA', PROVIDES UPSKILLING AND EMPLOYMENT OPPORTUNITIES FOR SELECTED OFFENDERS WHO ARE NEARING THE END OF THEIR PRISON SENTENCE AND ARE PLACED AT THE INMATE REINTEGRATION CENTRES THROUGHOUT THE COUNTRY

-PEKA, which stands for 'Peluang Kedua Anda', provides upskilling and employment opportunities for selected offenders who are nearing the end of Recognising their sentence period, which is at least 24 months, and are placed at the Inmate country.
+PEKA, which stands for 'Peluang Kedua Anda', provides upskilling and employment opportunities for selected offenders who are nearing the end of their sentence period, which is at least 24 months, and are placed at the Inmate Reintegration Centres throughout the country.

-These offenders, called 'Orang DiSelia' (ODS), which translates to "supervised person" and refers to current detainees or persons under supervision who are undergoing a rehabilitation programme serving their entire sentence in prison.
+These offenders, called 'Orang DiSelia' (ODS), which translates to "supervised person" and refers to current detainees or persons under supervision who are undergoing a rehabilitation programme as part of their sentence, instead of serving their entire sentence in prison.
 They are selected to participate in this voluntary programme after a thorough screening process.